-The Balance of Payments (BOP) is a statistical statement for a given period showing transactions of residents of the reporting economy with the non-residents.
-This booklet provides estimates of Pakistan's Balance of Payments for the financial year July 2010 - June 2011 developed in lines with the methodology detailed in the 5th edition of Balance of Payments Manual of IMF (BPM5).
+The Balance of Payments (BOP) is a statistical statement for a given period showing transactions of residents in the reporting economy with the non-residents.
+This publication provides estimates of Pakistan's Balance of Payments for the financial year July 2011- June 2012 prepared in lines with the methodology detailed in the 5th edition of Balance of Payments Manual of IMF (BPM5).

-- 2. The main categories of BOP are (a) Current Account (CA) (b) Capital and Financial Account, (c) Errors and Omissions and (d) Exceptional Financing.
+2. The main categories of BOP are (a) Current Account (CA) (b) Capital Account, (c) Financial Account, and (d) Errors and Omissions.
 The CA comprises of balance of trade in goods & services, income account and current transfers.
 Capital account relates to acquisition / disposal of non-produced non-financial assets and capital transfers.
 Financial account is classified into Direct Investment, Portfolio Investment, Financial Derivatives, Other Investments and Reserve Assets.
 Other Investment comprises of trade credits, loans, currency & deposits and other assets /liabilities.
-Monetary gold, special drawing rights (SDRs) and foreign exchange available with the economy are the part of reserve assets. - 3.
-Balance of payments transactions are recorded on double-entry book keeping where each credit-entry is exactly balanced by an offsetting debit-entry and vice versa.
-A credit-entry records the provision of real resources denoting exports of goods and services, a decrease in holding of foreign financial assets or an increase in foreign financial liabilities.
+Monetary gold, special drawing rights (SDRs) and foreign exchange available with the economy are part of the reserve assets.
+The component of Errors and Omissions is the balancing item which shows the statistical discrepancies arising due to time lag, valuation and recording of individual item.

+3. Balance of payments transactions are recorded on double-entry book keeping where each credit-entry is exactly balanced by an offsetting debit-entry and vice versa.
+A credit-entry records the provision of real resources such as exports of goods and services, a decrease in holding of foreign financial assets or an increase in foreign financial liabilities.
 Conversely, a debit-entry records imports of goods and services, an increase in holding of foreign financial assets or a decrease in foreign financial liabilities.
-When items are received or given away rather than for value or exchange, the recording is one sided.
-The offsetting entry is referred to as transfer.
-These are shown as credits when the entries to which they provide the offsets are debits and as debits when those entries are credits.
-The net positions of accounts in BOP statement are arrived at by deducting debits from credits. - 4.
-Conceptually, the sum of all credit entries is equal to sum of all debit entries.
+When commodities are received or given away rather than for value or exchange, the recording is one sided.
+The offsetting entry is referred to as transfers.
+The net positions of accounts in BOP statement are arrived at by deducting debits from credits.

+4. Conceptually, the sum of all credit entries is equal to sum of all debit entries.
 As the data for compilation of BOP estimates are often taken independently from various sources, the process generates net credit or net debit and recognized in the balance of payments statement as "errors and omissions".
-In BOP statement, it would appear as a separate entry of equal amount with opposite sign. - 5.
-The balance of payments statement is based on data collected from various sources.
-Major portion of data is collected and compiled through international transactions reporting system (ITRS) from State Bank of Pakistan and authorized dealers of banks in foreign exchange.
-The ITRS is supplemented by the annual survey of foreign investment in Pakistan, status report in respect of disbursements of foreign economic assistance, authorization advices for repayment of foreign loans and credits, receipts & payments of foreign exchange transactions by Exchange Companies.
-The coverage also includes data relating to Pakistani air and shipping companies, foreign air and shipping companies, Pakistan diplomatic missions abroad, resident enterprises having accounts abroad, dry ports, duty free shops, trade with Afghanistan other than through banks, EPZs etc. - 6.
-The merchandise transactions reported by banks are on a mixed fob and cif basis.
+In BOP statement, it would appear as a separate entry of equal amount with opposite sign.

+5. The balance of payments statement is based on data collected from various sources.
+Major portion of data is collected and compiled through international transactions reporting system (ITRS) from State Bank of Pakistan and authorized dealers of banks dealing in foreign exchange.
+The ITRS is supplemented by the annual survey of foreign investment in Pakistan and abroad and status report on disbursements of foreign economic assistance, authorization advices for repayment of foreign loans and credits, receipts & payments of foreign exchange transactions by Exchange Companies.
+The coverage also includes data relating to Pakistani air and shipping companies, foreign air and shipping companies, Pakistan diplomatic missions abroad, resident enterprises having accounts abroad, dry ports, duty free shops, land borne trade adjustment with Afghanistan, EPZs etc.

+6. The merchandise transactions reported by banks are on a mixed fob and cif basis.
 For exports, the freight collected by foreign and Pakistani shipping and air companies is subtracted from the export proceeds reported by banking channel to bring it on fob basis.
-Adjustments are also carried out for outstanding export bills, land borne trade with Afghanistan and export of samples etc. - 7.
-The figures of merchandise trade used for compilation of BOP are based on exchange records which are not reconcilable with those compiled using customs records.
-The reasons of differences are the valuation, timing and coverage of transactions.
-Customs record trade figures generally on cif basis for imports and fob basis for exports while balance of payments data are on adjusted fob basis.
-The 'timing' of transactions is of considerable importance.
+Data on outstanding export bills, land borne trade with Afghanistan, Pakistani enterprises transaction from the account abroad and export of samples etc are also included to arrive at total exports.